How to convert Figma designs to code with Cursor AI

 Here’s the prompt:

-For this section you will be using the images placed in the images/authors folder so review the names of those files.
+For this section you will use the images placed in the images/authors folder so review the names of those files.

 For the title, center it, wrap it tightly in the gradient used in the hero section and make the color white.